ni/vscode-ni-python-dataplugins/README.md

 ### Custom Template

 Start writing your DataPlugin with your own custom template.
 Simply add your template to the `examples` directory.
-You find the example folder at `$HOME/.vscode/extensions/vscode-ni-python-dataplugins` under Mac and Linux or at `%USERPROFILE%\.vscode\extensions` folder under Windows.
+You find the examples folder at `$HOME/.vscode/extensions/ni.vscode-ni-python-dataplugins-<version>` under Mac and Linux or at `%USERPROFILE%\.vscode\extensions\ni.vscode-ni-python-dataplugins-<version>` folder under Windows.

 ### .file-extensions